| Safe Haskell | None |

 mkRequestEither :: Text -> Either HttpException Request Source #

-NOTE: While this function makes use of impureThrow
+NOTE: While this function makes use of impureThrow, it should be

 impossible to trigger in practice.